 Parenting is an art that comes naturally in Indians.
-Clichés, stereotypes, dishonours and habit of interventions is found in every Indian parent irrespective of caste, creed, religion and region, and that’s why our parents are what constitutes of a ‘typical’ Indian parents.
+Clichés, stereotypes and a habit of intervention is found in every Indian parent irrespective of caste, creed, religion and region, and that’s why our parents are what constitutes of a ‘typical’ Indian parents.
 These characteristics become a source of annoyance, obstructions and compromises for the children at times.

 Even if a person turns 40, our parents would still be the ‘typical Indian parents’ worried (even if a little too much) about their child.
 They don’t care if their child is grown up and can take decisions on their own, they’d be there to watch out.
 This mentality can be found in all parents from all parts of India.
 For them, their child is still a child in diapers who knows nothing about the world and must be protected.